Liquid manure

 Liquid manure is a mixture of animal waste and organic matter used as an agricultural fertilizer, sometimes thinned with water.
 It can be aged in a slurry pit to concentrate it.

 Liquid manure was developed in the 20th-century as an alternative to fermented manure.
 Manure in both forms is used as a nutrient-enriched fertilizer for plants, containing high levels of nitrogen, phosphorus, and potassium present in farm animals' excretions and originating from the food they consume.

 History

 Amy Bogaard, an archaeobotanist at the University of Oxford, suspects that even as early as the Stone Age farmers had noticed the improved fertility of manured land.
 Her team investigated European digs for crops of cereals such as wheat and barley, as well as pulses such as peas and lentils.
 Modern-day scholars think that the Babylonian Chronicles and Egyptian hieroglyphs report manuring practices, while Pliny the Elder and Seneca the Younger describe similar Roman and Teuton practices.

 Current American fertilizer practice dates back to the Post–World War II economic expansion era.
 Powerful motorised tractors allowed farmers to haul large, heavy tanks on trailers around their fields, allowing liquids such as liquid manure to be easily and evenly applied near the plant root.
-Professional liquid manure spreaders may be costly and may require adherence to strict regulations, which has made renting the equipment attractive to some farmers.